DeDop/dedop-core/docs/user_manual/um_studio.rst

 =============

 DeDop Studio is a desktop application with a primary aim of providing a user-friendly experience for processing L1A files.
-It was designed based on the already-existing DeDop Shell, so the behavior is almost the same with its command line counterpart.
+It was designed based on the already-existing :doc:`um_shell`, so the behavior is almost the same with its command line counterpart.

 .. figure:: ../_static/figures/dedop-studio.png
    :scale: 75%